bolthub logobolthub

 SDKs & Tools

-Charge agents for an MCP tool or HTTP endpoint in a few lines, and pay for tools with a budgeted client.
-Rail-agnostic; L402 (Lightning) live today, x402 (stablecoins) behind the same interface.
+The bolthub payments SDK, both sides of the sale.
+Charge agents for an MCP tool or HTTP endpoint in a few lines, and pay for tools and L402 APIs with budgeted clients.
+Built on L402 (Lightning).

 bun add @bolthub/pay